 Sometimes it may be hard to define whether these intermediate deliverables meet the initial customer’s expectations or not, especially in case it’s your first experience of cooperating with a software vendor.
 In such a case, it’s possible to consider the opinion of hired independent reviewers.

 Being fully involved in the software project and providing regular feedback during the development process, a customer motivates the development team to provide better results.
 Moreover, accepting low-quality deliverables, you can mislead the development company and impact the contractual terms and conditions.
 It’s a pretty usual situation when the software project requires being reworked at additional costs after the acceptance of intermediate deliverables.

 A customer should meet the development team regularly to kick off development with high expectations.
 It may be pretty helpful to schedule weekly (or more frequent) video/audio calls with team members or stakeholders that will help to provide prompt feedback or clarify some questions that may arise during the work on the project.
 Also, it’ll be a good opportunity to ask the development team as many questions as you need.

 Risk Management Is the Must

-Every customer must spend enough time and efforts to deal with risk identification and management.
+Every customer must spend enough time and effort to deal with risk identification and management.
 Some development companies can be too optimistic which can lead to underestimation of possible project risks.

 The first experience of collaboration with a development company can be a tricky thing.
 Besides the absence of knowledge that allows answering the obvious question “How to choose a software development firm?” there may be other factors.
-For example, without understanding the customer’s role in the project development process, you might not know what is expected of you as a client.
+For example, without understanding the client’s responsibilities in the project development process, you might not know what is expected of you as a customer.